 - Version: A version records information, such as test cases, test case execution, test suites, test suite execution, and quality reports, about a specific software version. - Relationship between versions and test plans: A version contains one case library and multiple test plans. - Baseline: A baseline is a special version that has been formally reviewed and is the basis for subsequent test activities.
 Cases in a baseline are generally stable and are test assets accumulated for a long time. - Hierarchical management of test cases: Test cases can be managed by layer, that is, by product baseline library, version branch, and test plan.
-In case management, cases can be merged from a version to a baseline, cases can be cloned from a baseline to a version, and conflict management of case merging between versions is supported.
-This meets the requirements of concurrent tests of multiple versions and collaborative tests of multiple persons, solving the problems of test asset accumulation and reuse.
+Test cases can be merged from a version to the baseline and imported from the baseline to a version, and case merging conflicts between versions can be managed.
+This meets the requirements of concurrent tests of multiple versions and collaborative tests of multiple persons, enabling test asset accumulation and reuse.